 Salmon is represented by London gallery New Art Projects and has exhibited internationally for over a decade–receiving awards, grants and residencies which continue to support her practice.
-Upcoming solo shows with New Art Projects- Spring Break Art Show, New York (3rd-9th March 2020) and New Art Projects, London (July 2020).
+Her most recent solo show with New Art Projects was at SPRING/BREAK Art Show, New York (2020).
+In July 2020 Salmon launched an artist publication with Fred Mann and New Art Projects.
+The publication looks at Salmon's practice over the last several years and is accompanied by two essays by writers Emma Wilson and Maria Walsh.

-Salmon has been awarded an a-n artist bursary (2020) to support her collaborative project with Canadian poet Klara du Plessis and Research Centre and Contemporary Art Space Artexte, in Montreal, Canada.
-Their collaborative research–exploring the relationship between text and image will culminate in a joint residency at Artexte in May 2020 alongside a series of seminars and curated readings.
+In 2020, Salmon was awarded a Freelands Foundation grant to support her practice, and an a-n artist bursary to fund her collaborative project with Canadian poet Klara du Plessis and Research Centre Artexte, in Montreal, Canada.
+Their collaborative research–exploring the relationship between text and image will culminate in a joint residency at Artexte in May 2021 alongside a series of seminars and curated readings.